obita-tech/catalog/ukoba3110/resources/README.md

 | /direct-debits      | A list of direct debit payments set up against a selected account. |
 | /sheduled-payments  | A list of future payments scheduled to be made to beneficiaries associated with the account. |

-## Payment API
-Will be available in the GA release

-## CoF API
-Will be available in the next GA release

 # AISP User Journey
 ![user journey](https://raw.githubusercontent.com/obita-tech/catalog/master/ukoba3110/resources/userJourney.png)

-# PISP User Journey
-Will be available in the next GA release

-# COF User Journey
-Will be available in the next GA release